Financial Barriers to New Nuclear Projects in Europe

 Government Support: Essential for Nuclear Financing

-Given the prohibitively high costs, the report from S&P Global underscores that no European utility can undertake nuclear projects without significant government involvement.
-State-backed financing models—such as regulated asset base (RAB) schemes, subsidized loans, and contracts for difference (CfDs)—are necessary to distribute the financial risks associated with nuclear development.
-Governments in countries like the Czech Republic, Poland, and Slovakia are already leveraging such models to support their nuclear ambitions.
-France has also announced plans to build new reactors but continues to face challenges in finalizing financing details.
-Despite innovative funding models, the report warns that the financial burden of nuclear projects remains substantial, and it is unlikely that they can proceed without strong government backing.
+The S&P Global report underscores that no European utility can fund nuclear projects alone due to their prohibitive costs.
+State-backed financing models, including regulated asset base (RAB) schemes, subsidized loans, and contracts for difference (CfDs), are crucial in mitigating financial risks.
+Governments in countries like Czech Republic, Poland, and Slovakia are using these models to advance nuclear projects.
+Meanwhile, France’s ambitious nuclear expansion plans continue to face financing challenges.
+Despite innovative funding models, the financial burden of nuclear power remains high, making government involvement critical.

 Recommissioning Old Nuclear Plants: A Possible Solution?